-From the cemetary access you get right into the first playspot called "Cartwheel Hole" which is a double squirtline separated by a large boulder in the center of the river.
+From the cemetery access you get right into the first playspot called "Cartwheel Hole" which is a double squirt line separated by a large boulder in the center of the river.
 Mystery moves have been gotten here by squirt boaters between 5.5 and 6 ft.
+This is also a great place to practice ferries, peel outs and eddy turns to get warmed up before continuing.

-At the junction of the woodland valley stream is the class III "Tenderizer" hole (rarely playable but fun to try), the railroad wave (class II surf), and then Railroad Rapid (III) which is the site of the slalom races held here.
+Immediately upstream of the creek at Woodland Valley is the class III "Tenderizer" hole (rarely playable but fun to try), the railroad wave (class II surf), and then Railroad Rapid (still listed as an AW benchmark class III, but now only class II at typical flows) which is the site of long-standing slalom races.
 Many boaters get out here, about 3 miles down from the portal.
-The next significant rapids occur as you enter Phoenecia.
+The next significant rapids occur as you enter Phoenicia.

-After the Phoenecia bridge, the third bridge from the put-in, is Elmer's Bend, a class III+ rapid with many different characteristics depending in the level.
-If you scout on the fly I recommend going right of the predominant boulder in the center, and then either left to right thru the rock garden or straight thru river right and over a little drop.
-This drop-route is better at higher levels.
-There is a take-out a little ways below Elmer's, or continue on to the parking area on Rte.
-28 near the Catskill Corners Kaleidoscope.
-Some boaters, especially canoists, may opt to continue another 5 miles to Boiceville although there are considerably more flat sections.
+After the Phoenicia bridge, the third bridge from the put-in, is Elmer's Bend, a class III rapid with many different characteristics depending in the level.
+The most common route starts by going right of the prominent boulder in the center, and then left to right thru the rock garden, while continuing straight thru river right and over a little drop is another option, especially at higher levels.
+Elmer's also offers plenty of eddy hopping for those wanting some practice.
+There's also a challenging surf at the very bottom.

 Catskills Area Reaches